jnozzi/cocoadev.com/markdown/ObjectiveCParser.md

 (If you do not know what a yacc or bison parser is, just take a computer science degree. :-> ) There does not seem to be a parser out there, (if you know of one, please tell).

-Applications might include extensions to object reflection, blocks, objective-c interpreters, enhancements to package system, obj-C General/IDEs etc.
+Applications might include extensions to object reflection, blocks, objective-c interpreters, enhancements to package system, obj-C IDEs etc.

 GCC uses a complicated yacc parser, (in all 3864 lines), which is coupled to gcc (look in GCC sources for - gcc/objc/objc-parse.y).
 A lot of grammar rules seem spurious for my purposes.
 So I got a C formal grammar ( http://www.lysator.liu.se/c/ANSI-C-grammar-y.html ) and the objective C grammar and put them together with a lexer.
 And lo, there were plenty of shift/reduce | reduce/reduce errors.